googleNewIconwhatsapp iconTwitterIconinstagramIcon

 You should say

-• What activity it is?
+• What activity is it?

-• Why it is expensive?
+• Why is it expensive?

-• Who you usually do it with?
+• Who do you usually do it with?

 • And explain why you enjoy doing this expensive activity?

-7. Animal
+15. Animal

 Describe an aquatic animal.